 Jared is a Vineyard Pastor, Spiritual Director, and founder of The Order of Sustainable Faith, (a missional monastic expression for the Vineyard).
-Jared is a board member with Sustainable Faith, a Pastor at Franklinton Abbey, and involved in The Society of Vineyard Scholars.
+Jared is a Co-Director with Sustainable Faith, a Pastor at Franklinton Abbey, and involved in The Society of Vineyard Scholars.
 He's been a part of the Vineyard for 20 years.

 He lives in Columbus, Ohio with his wife Jaime and four little girls.

 Owen together with his wife Sandie, has been a part of the urban, community-oriented Vineyard Central church in Cincinnati Ohio for two decades, serving in various contexts as house church leaders, pastoral council members, and mentoring elders.
 For over forty years they have been a part of transformative community-oriented expressions of God’s kingdom, both domestically and internationally.
 Training as a spiritual director has come through Sustainable Faith’s, School of Spiritual Direction.